Revolution Enduro returns to Steamboat, attracts pros and locals

 “Enduro, in general, it’s more social,” Scully said.
 “You’re not timed on the uphills, so there’s a lot of people riding together, chit-chatting, socializing, meeting new people.
 I kind of like to say you’re doing the best mountain bike ride ever.
 You’re casually riding to the top and racing down with your buddies.”

-The nonchalance of the uphill portions is what interested 16-year-old Steamboat resident, Rose Epstein.
+The nonchalance of the uphill portions is what interested 16-year-old Steamboat resident Rose Epstein.

 “I’ve been biking since I was little and the uphills always … I wasn’t super into it.
 I started to downhill a lot more and on the mountain.
 Some of my really good friends enduro race, so they got me into it.
 I just liked it a lot.”